Tips & Templates

 - Explain the nature and scope of the unique idea (2-4 paragraphs)

-- Define environmental benefits (2-4 paragraphs)
+- Define potential impact or benefits of your solution (2-4 paragraphs)

 - Identify the potential for implementing the idea, including a detailed budget (2-4 paragraphs or chart)